Assistive Technology (Equipment)

 Assistive Technology is any item, piece of equipment, software or product system that is used to increase, maintain, or improve the functional capabilities of individuals with disabilities, according to the definition proposed in the Assistive Technology Act of 1998.

-The Center on Technology and Disability (CTD) is where you can find information in the CTD Library, view a wide array of new resources on assistive and educational technology, and join in expert-led forums and professional development events.
+Where you can find information in the CTD Library, view a wide array of new resources on assistive and educational technology, and join in expert-led forums and professional development events.

-is the Commonwealth’s Initiative to Maximize Assistive Technology (AT) in Consumer’s Hands.
-MassMATCH assists individuals with disabilities, family members, and disability-related providers, agencies and organizations across the state with getting AT through the following programs: device demonstration program, device short term loan program, device reutilization program and state financing activities.
+Commonwealth’s Initiative to Maximize Assistive Technology (AT) in Consumer’s Hands.
+MassMATCH assists individuals with disabilities, family members, and disability-related providers, agencies and organizations across the state with getting AT through the following programs: device demonstration program, device short term loan program, device re-utilization program and state financing activities.
 The MassMATCH’s website provides a wealth of information on AT services for people of all ages with disabilities.